kingreza/Swift-Mediator/README.md

+<h1>Design Patterns in Swift: Mediator</h1>
+This repository is part of a series.
+For the full list check out <a href="https://shirazian.wordpress.com/2016/04/11/design-patterns-in-swift/">Design Patterns in Swift</a>
 <h3>The problem:</h3>
 Assume we track the location of all our mobile mechanics.
 We have noticed that there are times when a mobile mechanic might need assistance from another mechanic or a last minute need for a part that someone else might carry.
 We want to build a system where mechanics can send requests with the option of defining specific parts needed to all mechanics that are close to their location.
 <h3>The solution:</h3>